-The Best Views in Greece to Add to Your Itinerary
+The 28 Very Best Views in Greece to Add to Your Itinerary

 Hiking up to the ancient castle will give you a gorgeous panorama of the area.
 A glimpse of the shimmering emerald green and turquoise blue harbour dotted with white sailboats and a striking old town is phenomenal.